-Prior to recruitment, ethics approval was received from a University-based ethics committee, in addition to NHS R&D approval where necessary1.
+Prior to recruitment, ethics approval was received from a university-based ethics committee, in addition to National Health Service Research & Development approval where necessary (Since we promised our participants that we would maintain both participant and site anonymity, we have purposely excluded the names of the ethics committees from this paper.).
 Informed written consent was obtained from each participant immediately before data collection, along with a short personal details questionnaire enabling the researchers to classify the sample characteristics.
-Maximum-variation sampling was employed.
-Thirty-nine participants were recruited from two areas in the United Kingdom (Site 1, n=25; Site 2 n=14).
-These sites were chosen as they were ranked near the top and near the bottom (respectively) for raising concerns (i.e. whistleblowing, reporting) according to the General Medical Council National Training Survey [28].
-Recruitment was undertaken at both sites through emails circulated by the Deanery2 and the researchers to members of four stakeholder groups: medical trainees, medical trainers, nurses and allied health professionals (NAHPs) and public representatives, via snowballing, word-of-mouth, and posters.
-Table 1 shows the breakdown of stakeholder types and demographic information across the two sites.
+Maximum variation sampling was employed.
+Thirty-nine participants were recruited from two areas in the UK (site 1: n=25; site 2: n=14).
+These sites were chosen as they were ranked near the top and near the bottom (respectively) for raising concerns (ie, whistleblowing and reporting) according to the General Medical Council National Training Survey.
+Recruitment was undertaken at both sites through emails circulated by the Deanery (a Deanery is a National Health Service body in Scotland, Wales or Northern Ireland, with responsibility for postgraduate medical and dental training.
+In England, deanery functions are incorporated into Local Education and Training Boards.) and the researchers to members of four stakeholder groups: medical trainees, medical trainers, nurses and allied health professionals (NAHPs) and public representatives, via snowballing, word of mouth and posters.
+Table 1 shows the breakdown